mousepawmedia/standards/README.md

 Standards Format
 -------------
 The standards are all written in RestructuredText format, to be compatible with Sphinx.
-The makefile in the root of the repository may be used to generate the documents.
+The root of the repository contains a makefile which can be used to generate the documents.

 On a Unix system, you can use the following commands: